 Some models have an ice tray shelf that holds trays up, out of the way.
-Some have a lowerlevel shelf to the right of the ice tray shelf, and others have a full-width step shelf for extra storage flexibility.
+Some have a lower-level shelf to the right of the ice

 UTILITY BIN

 Dual-usage bin holds two dozen eggs in their cartons, or stores an extra supply of ice cubes in the freezer for special occasions.